-You can conduct some cool science experiments at home with your kids with my free printable lab notebook (available in the free printable library)!
-It's a fun and easy way to keep your daughter interested in science.
+Another way to get kids interested in STEM is to conduct some cool science experiments at home.
+It’s a fun and easy way to keep your daughter (or son) interested and engaged in science.

-These easy science projects use physics and chemistry to create a glitter tornado, shine pennies then turn them green, and catch ice on a string.
-They use supplies you have around the house and will delight your daughter (or son).
+I have full tutorials for three easy science projects that use physics and chemistry to create a glitter tornado, shine pennies then turn them green, and catch ice on a string.
+Each easy experiment uses supplies you have around the house and will delight your kids.

-- Get the full science project instructions and download your free printable lab book today (available in the free printable library),!
-You can customize it with your favorite cardstock.
+Get the full science project instructions and free printable lab book today!
+(Customize the lab book by printing it on your favorite cardstock.)